-This summer will see ultra-runner and inov-8 ambassador Paul Tierney try to break the record time for summiting all 214 of Alfred Wainwright’s Lake District peaks in one go.
+On Friday 14th June 2019, ultra-runner and inov-8 ambassador Paul Tierney will begin his attempt to try to break the record time for summiting all 214 of Alfred Wainwright’s Lake District peaks in one go.

-The current record is held by Steve Birkinshaw, who, in June 2014, did it in 6 days, 13 hours and 1 minute.
+Paul will be attempting to break the current record held by Steve Birkinshaw, who, in June 2014, did it in 6 days, 13 hours and 1 minute.
 Prior to that the record was held by fell running legend Joss Naylor, who clocked a time of 7 days 1 hour and 25 minutes in 1987.

 Paul will follow a similar route to Steve, who spent months mapping out what he believed to be the quickest, continuous on-foot route over the 214 peaks that featured in Alfred Wainwright’s iconic seven-volume pictorial guide to the Lakeland fells.